Are you part of the creative team in your office? Maybe you sit in the branding or design team. Or perhaps you work in marketing…

 Usually, the visual elements of a brand are made up of logos, images, fonts, colours and icons.
 These are often referred to as ‘brand assets’.

-This can be invaluable to design teams as it allows them to organise the company’s brand assets, tag them appropriately and in some cases provide for the review of assets as they are created during the design process.
+This can be invaluable to design teams as brand asset management software allows them to organise the company’s brand assets, tag them appropriately and in some cases provide for the review of brand assets as they are created during the design process.

-A visual library — the benefit of a DAM is that you can store your brand assets visually.
+A visual library — The benefit of digital asset management software is that you can store your brand assets visually.
 In your drive or filing system, you will just see the file names, whereas a DAM allows you to view files visually.
 This reduces the time spent searching for files and gives your team a better platform to work with.

-Improve speed — Your team will see a marked improvement in their processes towards the ultimate goal of saving them time.
-Give your team better access to the brand assets that they use most often and they will reward you with faster work.
-And importantly you can see a reduction in the number of time-wasting emails asking for assets to be shared internally.
+Improve speed — With the introduction of brand asset management software, your team will see a marked improvement in their processes and efficiency.
+Give your team better access to the brand assets that they use most often, and they will reward you with faster work.
+Additionally, you’ll see a reduction in the number of time-wasting emails asking for brand assets to be shared internally.

-Improve consistency — A DAM allows for a brand manager to build and set out rules for others in the company to follow.
+Improve consistency — A DAM allows for a brand manager to build and set company wide rules for brand assets.
 By properly organising the brand assets within the DAM, the brand manager can ensure that those who are less brand literate can still produce content that is ‘on brand’.
-Brand consistency is key, and a DAM can help to build confidence in your company about how to implement the brand correctly.
+Brand consistency is key, and a brand asset management software can help to build confidence in your company about how to implement the brand correctly.

 Develop clear sub-brands — Brands often have multiple sub-brands or have to work with different requirements in different countries.
 A good DAM will allow you to build different sub-brands so that there is no confusion about which brand assets should be used by which team.